-- 2. The ability to calculate deflections in beams under different support conditions, deflection in helical and leaf springs under different loading conditions. - 3.
-The ability to determine stresses in thin and thick cylindrical and thin spherical shells, and buckling loads in long columns under different support conditions. - 4.
-The ability to determine stresses in curved beams and location of neutral axis, stresses and deflections in beams of different cross-sections subjected to unsymmetrical bending.
+- 1. Ability to determine stresses in solid members under different conditions. - 2.
+The ability to calculate deflections in beams under different support conditions, deflection in helical and leaf springs under different loading conditions. - 3.
+The ability to determine stresses in thin and thick cylindrical and thin spherical shells

+- and buckling loads in columns under different support conditions. - 4.
+Able to understand advanced topics of Mechanics of solids for further Research and Industry Applications.